-- Library customers can purchase the Archive Collection, pre-purchase frontlist packages or create their own Flexible Collections by choosing the titles that suit their subject interests.
+- Library customers can purchase the Archive Collection, annual collections, pre-purchase frontlist packages or create their own Flexible Collections by choosing the titles that suit their subject interests.
 See our How to Order page for further details.

 What eBook formats do you offer?

 - Individuals can purchase our eBooks as PDF or EPUB files for most books.

 - Our Institutional Collections for libraries are based on PDF files.

 - PDF is the most popular document publishing format for general use.
 In order to give users a simpler and less cluttered reading interface, Adobe developed Digital Editions, a free download especially for reading ebooks.
 The benefit of viewing PDF ebooks is that they retain the original design of each page - so you see on your screen exactly what the book designer intended.

 - The EPUB format is perfect for reading on smaller screens, because the lines of text ´reflow´ and adjust to accommodate varying font sizes and screen sizes.
 Adobe Digital Editions has been developed to make it possible for you to read your favourite ebooks on computers as well as a wide variety of hand-held devices, phones and ebook reading devices.

 What eReaders can I use with CSIRO Publishing eBooks?

 - The eBooks.com site has a good summary of the devices that are supported by them and how to access different file types.
 They include your standard desktop computer as well as popular mobile devices such as the Apple iPad, Sony Reader, Nook and Kobo Reader.